Invasive Species

 WMSWCD-MiniLeaf

 We locate and manage high risk invasive weeds before they can become established in our region.
-We target species that pose the greatest risk to our local ecology and economy and are still manageable because they are not yet widespread.
-We also help partners find and manage highly destructive invasive insects such as the emerald ash borer.
+We target priority species that pose the greatest risk to our local ecology and economy and are still manageable because they are not yet widespread.

 WMSWCD-MiniLeaf@2x

-How we manage other weeds:
+How we manage other invasive weeds:

 Related services